samply/bridgehead/README.md

 To request a new repository, please send an email to bridgehead@helpdesk.bbmri-eric.eu.
 Mention which project you belong to, i.e. "bbmri" or "ccp", plus your chosen site name.

 We will set the repository up for you.
-We will then send you the repository's URL plus a token to access it.
+We will then send you:

+- A Repository Short Name (RSN).
+Beware: this is distinct from your site name.
+- The repository's URL.
+- A token to access the repository.

 Before installation, you must set up your site's configuration in GitLab.